ProtoKinetix (OTCMKTS:PKTX) Share Price Crosses Below 50-Day Moving Average of $0.03

 The business has a fifty day moving average of $0.03 and a 200 day moving average of $0.03.

-ProtoKinetix (OTCMKTS:PKTX – Get Free Report) last released its quarterly earnings results on Friday, July 14th.
+ProtoKinetix (OTCMKTS:PKTX – Get Free Report) last released its quarterly earnings data on Friday, July 14th.
 The company reported ($0.01) EPS for the quarter.

 ProtoKinetix Company Profile